-- Make sure that all fuses in the MPPT are open to ensure that various string safety voltages are not connected in parallel with each other. - If the safety voltage is >30 V, make sure that a solar module is not connected directly to a string without using a TS4.
+- Make sure that all string fuses are open to ensure that string safety voltages are not connected in parallel with each other. - If the safety voltage is >30 V, make sure that a solar module is not connected directly to a string without using a TS4.